InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/01-dynamic/index.rst

     dynamic instance = new DynamicWrapper();

 Setting Properties of Dynamic Objects
 -------------------------------------

-Dynamic object instnce can be created with pre-defined properties:
+Dynamic object instance can be created with pre-defined properties:

 .. code-block:: csharp